 Elected officials on hand included Mayor Frank Gambatese, South Brunswick Township Council members Joseph Camarota, Charles Carley, Chris Killmurray and John O'Sullivan, Assemblywoman Donna Simon (R-16), and Freeholders Ronald Rios and Carol Barrett Bellante, the former Deputy Mayor of South Brunswick.
 Both freeholders were praised for their assistance in securing a $1 million match for the township's contribution for the expansion.
 The funding for both the township and county's contributions will come from both entities' open space trust funds.

-The groundbreaking marked the culmination of a nearly four-year process for the expansion, which began when Bellante was still on the Township Council, and continued as Councilman Carley became liaison to the center.
+The groundbreaking marked the which began when Bellante was still on the Township Council, and continued as Councilman Carley became liaison to the center.
 Carley praised the work of hundreds of people over the last few years on the expansion, as a health and wellness component was constantly mentioned as a necessity.

 "There was a unanimous sentiment that we need more space for wellness programs," Carley said.

-Also praised for their work on the project was Senior Center Director Christine Wildemuth, the Senior Center Advisory Council led by member Jean Starks, along with the late Mike Ketofsky, who was mentioned a driving force behind the project.
+Also praised for their work on the project was Senior Center Director Christine Wildemuth, the Senior Center Advisory Council led by member Jean Starks, along with the who was mentioned a driving force behind the project.

 "What we wanted to do was make use of every inch of space," said architect Peter Campisano, of USA Architects Planners + Interior Designers.
 "We didn't just want to build for circulation.
 The central commons flows into the multi-purpose room, which provides superior flexibility.
 The (Senior Center Advisory Council) came up with what was important, what they wanted to prioritize, and it just grew from there."